zeligm/ft_c_piscine_jan2018/README.md

 -Everything is Normed.

--Almost everything passes Stupidity (if you don't know what Stupidity is while you are doing your piscine and intend to beat Moulinette, do yourself a favor, google it and USE IT.
+-Almost everything passes Stupidity (if you don't know what Stupidity is while you are doing your piscine and intend to beat Moulinette, do yourself a favor, google it and USE IT).

 -Don't use my header if you don't want your code flagged, nobody likes a -42 as a grade.